IBM/ibm-licensing-operator/README.md

 ### Installing IBM Licensing Operator with stand-alone containerized IBM products using Operator Lifecycle Manager(OLM)

 There is automatic script that installs IBM Licensing Operator, creates instance and validates the steps.
-It was tested to work on `OpenShift Container Platform 4.2+`, `vanilla Kubernetes` cluster, and is available at:
+It was tested to work on `OpenShift Container Platform 4.2+`, `ICP cluster: v1.12.4+icp-ee`, `vanilla Kubernetes custer`, and is available at:
 [common/scripts/ibm_licensing_operator_install.sh](common/scripts/ibm_licensing_operator_install.sh)

 If you want to do it by hand, you can also find steps to do it below.